ATT: ALL KWAZULU-NATAL FASHION COLLEGES AND UNIVERSITIES ONLY

-Please find a detailed brief for The Vodacom Durban July Young Designer Award 2017.
-This competition will draw entries from Durban and surrounding areas only, showcasing the very best young, emerging talent and conclude at South Africa’s most prestigious horseracing event, the Vodacom Durban July on 1 July 2017.
+Please find a detailed brief for the Vodacom Durban July Young Designer Award 2019.
+This competition will draw entries from KwaZulu-Natal only, showcasing the very best young, emerging talent and conclude at Africa’s Greatest Horseracing Event, the Vodacom Durban July on 6 July 2019.
 All entrants must be currently studying fashion.

-Gold Circle invites you to submit work by your students for The Vodacom Durban July Young Designer Award 2017.
-It is absolutely essential that the attached theme, ‘The Colour of Magic’ is followed and that your design reflects it.
+Gold Circle invites students to submit work for the Vodacom Durban July Young Designer Award 2019.
+It is absolutely essential that the Raceday Theme is followed and that your design reflects the theme.
 It is essential that you understand that this is a fashion competition.
-Stay away from anything that is too theatrical or Avant Garde and definitely nothing gimmicky.
-This brief is not necessarily about the colour red, it is about ‘magical’ fashion and design work.
+Stay away from anything that is too theatrical or avant-garde and definitely nothing gimmicky.
+This theme is all about your interpretation of exploring Africa from the most Southern tip to the most Northern section, and everything inbetween – for our theme “Stars of Africa”.
 Judges will be looking for garments that are on trend and beautifully executed, with an emphasis on being beautifully dressed for a day at the races.
 Fit, quality and finish are very important.
 All aspects of the look, the hat, accessories, shoes and overall grooming should be considered, as it is part of the judging criteria throughout the competition.

-1. Each student must design a Race Day Ensemble that is stylish, fashionable and encompasses the spirit of South Africa’s most prestigious horseracing event.
-The work must be innovative and forward thinking, judges will be looking for a solid interpretation of the theme, which combines creativity with a distinct fashion edge.
+- Each student must design a Raceday Ensemble that is stylish, fashionable and encompasses the spirit of Africa’s Greatest Horseracing Event.
+The work must be innovative and forward thinking.
+Judges will be looking for a solid interpretation of the theme, which combines creativity with a distinct fashion edge.
 This is an essential part of the judges’ brief.

-Students must present their completed work to a panel of judges on Monday, 29 May at Greyville Racecourse in the Members Lounge.
-There are 2 entrances, see directions below:
+Students must present their completed work to a panel of judges on Monday, 3 June at Greyville Racecourse in the Members Lounge.
+There is only one entrance as follows:-

-150 Avondale Road – Gate 8 (Limited parking inside.
+Entrance: 150 Avondale Road – Gate 7 for pedestrians or Gate 8 for vehicles (Limited parking is available inside the Greyville premises or on the infield.
 Alternative parking on the road)

 - Use ramp to first floor